xandga/Capstone-Project/README.md

 The key must be added to a variable called 'OPENAI_API_KEY'

+- Run download.py to obtain the "users_data.db" file, which contains user information.
+- Run the files that start with "Metadata_" to obtain the preprocessed movie, shows and books datasets, with custom rating scores (CritiScores).

 ### 1.3.
 To save and push progress to main rep <a name="save-and-push-progress"></a>

 >1.To check what hasn't been tracked yet